AndreiCherniaev/bladeRF.wiki.git.git.git./FX3-Cleanup-tasks.md

  - Fatal errors in the FX3 firmware result in lockup.
 Better to some how report to host problem occured.
  - bladeRF.c is large in terms of line count.
 Refactor into modules.
  - Implement suspend/resume (low priority)
- - Added git rev to fx3 firmware build
+ - Add git rev to fx3 firmware build

 Open questions:
  - Order of shutting down EPs and DMAs.
 Should halt EP then DMA, or DMA then EP.
 Or either works?